SreeramVipparla/UdaciRacer_Simulator/README.md

 # Introduction

 In this project I have created a racing simulation that has 6 unique tracks and 5 drivers of different stats.
 I have used Javascript,HTML & CSS to create this project.
-The race begins as the user click on the accelerator and updates the users position regulary through the leaderboard.
-After a race is completed a leaderboard appears with the final standings.If the user wishes to play again a redirect button is provided in the leaderboard page.
+The race begins as the user clicks on the accelerator.
+The race regularly updates the users position and displays the positions on a leaderboard.
+After a race is completed the final standing is generated.
+If the user wishes to play again a redirect button is provided in the leaderboard page.

 1. An API.
 The API is provided in the form of a binary held in the bin folder.
 You never need to open the binary file, as there are no edits you can make to it.
 Your work will be 100% in the front end.The various API Endpoints used in the project are-
    [GET] `api/tracks`